Introduction to functions and modules

 - Use the

-defkeyword to define a function. - Give your function a name (use lowercase and underscores).
+defkeyword to define a function - Give your function a name (by convention use lowercase and underscores)

 - Use parentheses

-()for parameters (inputs). - End the definition with a colon
+()for parameters (input variables) - End the definition with a colon

 Example: